 Separation of Liability Relief

 Under separation of liability relief, the understated tax allocated to you is generally the amount you are responsible for.
 The following conditions must also to be met:

-An individual may request relief by asking the Service to partition liability.
+An individual may request relief by asking the IRS to partition liability.
 There must be liability that the other spouse was responsible for.
 You must have filed a joint return and meet either of the following requirements at the time you file Form 8857.

 - You are no longer married to, or are legally separated from, the spouse with whom you filed the joint return for which you are requesting relief.
-(Under this rule, you are no longer married if you are widowed.); or
+(Under this rule, you are no longer married if you are widowed); or

 - You were not a member of the same household as the spouse with whom you filed the joint return at any time during the 12-month period which ends on the day you file Form 8857.